AdrienCarthoblaz/Master-Thesis/README.md

 [WhatsAppDataAnalysis](https://github.com/cedricviaccoz/WhatsAppDataAnalysis) repository in this work and helped me through technical difficulties.

-Another big thanks to my close friend [Arnaud Pannatier](https://github.com/ArnaudPannatier) for his kindness, curly hair, and huge help all along this project.
+Another big thanks to my close friend [Arnaud Pannatier](https://github.com/ArnaudPannatier) for his kindness and huge help all along this project.

 Don't miss the opportunity to check the amazing work proposed by Justin Ellis to get a Pandas DataFrame from Gmail data